Additive problems with almost prime squares: Proofs of Theorems and

 where the error term comes from the artificially added condition $(a, n) = 1$.
 For the same reason we can restrict to $(n, d) =(n-w,d')=1$.
-We are now in a position to apply Proposition \ref{PrimeAp} (since $\kappa$ is sufficiently small in terms of $\varpi$) together with the prime number theorem to the two innermost sums and recast the previous display as
+After combining the last three congruence conditions modulo $4a_2r_2^2d'a_dd^2$ to a single condition and noting $d_1d_2\mid 4a_2r_2^2d'a_dd^2$ and $\lambda_\bd\ll \tau(d_1d_2)^C$, we are in a position to apply Proposition \ref{PrimeAp} (since $\kappa$ is sufficiently small in terms of $\varpi$) together with the prime number theorem to the two innermost sums and recast the previous display as